makersmansion/makersmansion/src/biases/fundamental-attribution-error.md

     - belief
 ---

-# Fundamental Attribution Error

-**We judge others on their personality or fundamental character, but we judge ourselves on the situation.**

 > Maria is late to work, she’s lazy.
 You’re late to work, it was a bad morning.

 ---